vtex-apps/checkout/README.md

 </div>
 ```

-The body from checkout's html is inserted in via `dangerouslySetInnerHTML`.
+The body from checkout's HTML is inserted in via `dangerouslySetInnerHTML`.
 Right before it a script is inserted for deleting
 the unscoped tachyons inserted by the `render-server`.
 After them all body scripts present in the original checkout html are
 inserted.